hymhub/language-translate/README_EN.md

 }
 ```

-Make sure that the `locales` folder exists in the project root directory and execute it in the terminal
+Execute the command at the terminal to start the translation

 ```bash
 npm run translate